bbtao999/fairness-income-prediction/RESULTS.md

-Both in-processing approaches turn a clearly discriminatory classifier (p%-rules 34–47%) into one satisfying the four-fifths rule, at single-digit accuracy cost. **There is no dominant method — the right choice depends on what the predictions are used for:**
+Both in-processing approaches turn a clearly discriminatory classifier (p%-rules 34–47%) into one satisfying the four-fifths rule, at single-digit accuracy cost.

-- **Need calibrated scores/rankings** (risk pricing, triage, top-k selection): the **adversarial NN** (comfortable fairness margins, AUC 0.82) or the **LightGBM custom loss** (best AUC 0.88, but fragile tuning, thin race margin).
-- **Need only accept/reject decisions with minimal engineering:** the **fairlearn reduction** — best accuracy retention, model-agnostic, a declarative constraint instead of a hand-tuned λ, and a convergence guarantee.
-Its ruined score distribution is irrelevant if scores are never consumed.
-- **Fairness is the priority:** the adversarial NN achieved the strongest and most balanced result (90%/89%) and directly certifies, via the adversary, that predictions carry no recoverable group information.

 The consistent cross-method finding: on this data, *sex* fairness is cheap and *race* fairness is expensive — driven by class imbalance, not method choice.